Robinlovelace/odjitter/README.md

 <img src="figures/od-top-3-table.png" title="Illustration of input data in tabular (above) and geographic form (below)." alt="Illustration of input data in tabular (above) and geographic form (below)." width="100%" /><img src="figures/od-top-3.png" title="Illustration of input data in tabular (above) and geographic form (below)." alt="Illustration of input data in tabular (above) and geographic form (below)." width="100%" />

+## 4.1 Jittering

+## 4.2 Disaggregation

+![Figure 4.1: Illustration of jittering and disaggregation of OD data on small input dataset.](README_files/figure-gfm/jitters-1.png)![(#fig:jitters-2)Illustration of jittering and disaggregation of OD data on small input dataset.](README_files/figure-gfm/jitters-2.png)

 # 5 Findings

 We found that re-sampling origin and start points during the conversion